 I am a proponent of 'Charitable Art'.
 I regularly donate art (or the profits from the sale of the art) to a wide range of charitable non-profit organizations that I am engaged with.

 I've also worked in film production, including as interviewer on 'Bluestown Rising', a documentary dealing with a music festival's rise over a 30-year history in a small industrial town in Norway and what the festival meant to the town of Notodden as its manufacturing industries closed down.

 I am a resident of Boyds, Maryland, USA, and am a service-connected disabled Army veteran, supporting numerous boards over the past decades, including the national-level board of United Cerebral Palsy, the National Multiple Sclerosis Society and Montgomery County's (Maryland) Commission on People with Disabilities.

-Creative Showcase Michael has contributed a piece on his art-and-science video presentation Our Changing Planet to our Creative Showcase, an evolving collection of new and recent works from our members.
-His presentation of his artworks with his own narration offers educators and advocates one example of personally communicating the science of climate change through a creative medium — from the failure of major global COP conferences that don’t engage imagination and trust, to the clear evidence of environmental collapse and some of the many positive actions we can take to counter this.
+Creative Showcase Michael has contributed two pieces to our Creative Showcase, an evolving collection of new and recent works from our members.
+"What Man Has Wrought", a seven-panel installation, offers an opportunity for self-reflection, making creative use of styrofoam with melted wax, acrylics and a heat gun to reflect humanity’s darker side and visions of a world we risk if we fail to make restoring our Earth our shared priority.
+His earlier piece is available in our Creaive Showcase archive: Our Changing Planet is an art-and-science video presentation of his artworks with his own narration offers educators and advocates one example of personally communicating the science of climate change through a creative medium — from the failure of major global COP conferences that don’t engage imagination and trust, to the clear evidence of environmental collapse and some of the many positive actions we can take to counter this.